 Did you sell them protein powders?
 Throw in a new product sample.

-Do you know how are all of these little bonuses connected together?
+How are all of these little bonuses connected?

 - They are free or very low priced compared to the purchased products